jordanmbarrows/growthcurve/USERGUIDE.md

 ## 5. Analysis Pipeline

-All scientific computation is orchestrated `run_gc()`, the top-level coordinator function in `growthcurve_functions.R`.
+All scientific computation is orchestrated by `run_gc()`, the top-level coordinator function in `growthcurve_functions.R`.
 It delegates to a series of explicit pipeline stages, each with clearly defined responsibilities and no side effects between stages.

 ### 5.1 Pipeline Stages